forestgrape/coronavirus/index.md

 ### Idea
 For the development of a virus induced ARDS, a decreased mucus clearance seems to be a factor ([Yuen et al.](#yuen) showed this for Influenza).
 [Hong and colleagues](#hong) found that the mucus flow can be increased by humidified ventilation.
 [Hasani et al.](#hasani) found the same by humidifying the entire room.

+#### cascade of influences
-Increase humidity of inhaled air --> Increases the mucus clearance --> Increase the well-being and the overall prognosis
+Increase humidity of inhaled air --> Increases the mucus clearance --> Decrease the viral load in the lower respiratory tract --> Increase the well-being and the overall prognosis

 ### Causes for severe Outcome of Covid-19
-A main complication of a severe Covid-19 and possible death cause is an acute respiratory distress syndrome (ARDS).
+A main complication of a severe Covid-19 and possible death cause is an acute respiratory distress syndrome (ARDS) [Song and colleagues](#song).

 ##### Hypothesis
 The reason for developing ADRS both for Covid-19 and influenza seems to be a delayed clearance of viruses.
 This causes a high number of viruses distributed across the entire lungs.

-In the following evidence is shown for the following reverse cascade:
+In the following evidence is shown for the reverse [cascade](#cascade-of-influences):
 * ARDS is caused by widespread virus distribution [how: work in progress]
 * widespread virus distribution is caused by decreased mucus clearance
 * decreased mucus clearance is caused by Dry Air, Hypertension,Diabetes